LostArtefacts/TRX/docs/trx/lua/reference/ITEMS.md

 ### Functions

 - [lua]`trx.items.get(key)`
-  Retrieves an item by index or by name.
-Items count from zero, matching the item numbers level editors show.
+  Retrieves an item by number or by name.

   Parameters:
   - **`key`** (any).
-0-based index, or the item's unique name.
+0-based item number, matching the numbers level editors show.
+An item's unique name reaches it as well.

   Returns: Item or `nil`.